duykhoaphan1211/Sky-Pulse-Bird/README.md

 | Insane | 0.35 | 0.23 | 0.14 | 0.28 |

 ### Notes
-- Shield and Invulnerability are shown on the HUD when active.
+- Items are shown on the HUD when active.
 - Core is a combat item used to damage bosses, not a farming item.
 - Every power-up has its own visual effect for clarity and feedback.